aghorui/jsoncrunch/README.md

 http-server
 ```

-This will open a server on your local machine that's hosting JsonCrunch.
+This will open a server that's hosting JsonCrunch on your local machine.
 The url
 to access it will be shown in the terminal.

 ## License